mohanaprasad1994/RNA-Seq-Tutorial/RNA-Seq-Tutorial.md

 ```

 # EQTL Analysis:
+EQTL is generally done for each population separately.
+Run variance stabilization, SVA for each of the population separately and then do EQTL on each of them.

 **Input**: Normalized DESeq2 output ( normalized variance stabilized gene counts matrix),  SVs from SVA to be corrected for,  genotype information (vcf files)